Sthopeless/docker-ps2smb-server/README.md

 The image is posted on [DockerHub](https://hub.docker.com/r/edisnord/ps2smb-server).

-When running the container, you can supply the following environment variables:
+When building the image yourself, you can supply the following arguments:
-- RUN_UID: UID for the samba user
+- UID: UID for the samba user
-- RUN_GID: GID for the samba user
+- GID: GID for the samba user
+- LOG_LEVEL: Samba log level

 You should mount your OPL game directory to the '/mount' in the container directory as a volume, and also publish the port 445 of the container to a port of your choice on the host.